 Auto mode is used when the unit is started from a location other than the control panel by using a transfer switch.
 Auto (remote start) is the normal setting when the unit is being used as a standby power supply.
-Before putting the unit in the Auto mode, review the Prestart Checklist and Manually Starting the Unit.
+Before putting the unit in Auto mode, review the Prestart Checklist and Manual Starting of the Unit.
 Also follow all safety warnings and information on isolating the generator with a transfer switch if the unit is to be used as a standby power supply.
-Refer to Transfer Switch.
-Then continue with the steps described below:
+See Transfer Switch, then continue with the steps described below:

-- 1. Perform a manual start of the unit at least once to verify that the engine is operating correctly. - 2.
-If a check of the remote start circuit is desired, remove the wires from the remote start terminal block.
-Press the Auto/Manual Mode ((□)) button, the LCD window should show "Auto Mode" at the top of the screen.
+- 1. Perform a manual start of the unit to verify the engine is operating correctly. - 2.
+Remove the wires from the remote start terminal block to check the remote start circuit.
+Press the Auto/ Manual Mode (□) button, the LCD window should show "Auto Mode" at the top of the screen.
 Attach a jumper wire (minimum 16 gauge) across the two terminals on the remote start terminal block.
 This applies a ground to the Power ZoneTM Controller to close the starting circuit contacts.
-The engine should crank, start and run. - 3.
-Remove the jumper wire from the remote start terminal block and the engine will stop.
+The engine should crank, start and run. - Remove the jumper wire from the remote start terminal block and the engine will stop.
 Reconnect any necessary wires from the remote start switch (transfer switch) to the remote start terminal block. - 4.
-Confirm the unit is in Auto mode.
+Verify the unit is in Auto mode.
 The LCD window should show "Auto Mode" at the top of the screen. - 5.
-Close the main circuit breaker (set to ON (I)). - 6.
-Secure the unit by closing and locking all access doors. - 7.
+Close the main circuit breaker (set to ON (I)). - Secure unit by closing and locking all access doors. - 7.
 The unit is now ready for remote starting.